Key players and considerations

 About Liberty Advisor Group

-1 https://www.gartner.com/it-glossary/enterprise-resource-planning-erp/
+1 http://www.gartner.com/it-glossary/enterprise-resource-planning-erp/

-2 https://www.marketwatch.com/press-release/enterprise-resource-planning-erp-market-size-will-reach-us-4950-billion-by-2024-2019-04-04
+2 https://www.statista.com/statistics/605888/worldwide-enterprise-resource-planning-market-forecast/